atet/nas/README.md

 ## 5. Nextcloud Client Installation

 * Download the latest version of Nextcloud client: https://nextcloud.com/install/#install-clients
-* Choose all the default settings during the installation
+* Continue with all the default settings during the installation
 * Once completed, choose to "Run Nextcloud"

 [![.img/step05a.png](.img/step05a.png)](#nolink)